SkylerWolf127/C-Linked-List-Skeleton/README.md

 # C Linked List Skeleton
- A basic skeeleton program implementing a double linked list in C
+ A basic skeleton program implementing a double linked list in C
 * It's a linked list
 * What else do you want me to say...
 * It does linked list things!